berkes/berkes.github.com/_posts/2010-01-05-lots-of-missing-files-in-development-of-drupal-switch-off-drupals-error-handling.md

 title: Lots of missing files in development of Drupal?
 Switch off Drupal's error handling
 created: 1262725609
 tags:
-- Tips and tricks
+- tips and tricks
-- Drupal Talk
+- drupal talk
-- Drupal
+- drupal
-- Drupal Blog
+- drupal blog
 lang: en
 ---
 When testing, or developing an existing site, one often does not copy over all the filebase.